Organic Chemistry

 Alcohols | CnH2n+1OH | check |

-Alkenes have double bonds because they are unsaturated (some carbon atoms need more bonds).
+Alkenes have double bonds because they are unsaturated (more carbon-hydrogen single bonds can be accomodated for).
 Alkanes are saturated with hydrogen atoms.
-Alcohols have a hydroxide molecule attached to them which means they are not hydrocarbons.
+Alcohols have a hydroxyl group attached to an alkyl group, meaning they are not hydrocarbons (due to the presence of an oxygen atom).

 Alkenes

-An alkene is an unsaturated hydrocarbon that contains 1 (carbon) double covalent bond.
+An alkene is an unsaturated hydrocarbon that contains 1 carbon-carbon double covalent bond.

 Cracking

-Cracking is the process of breaking down larger alkane molecules into smaller alkenes and alkanes.
-Sometimes, hydrogen can be produced in the process as well.
+Cracking is the process of breaking down larger alkane molecules into smaller alkene molecules and either an alkane molecule or a hydrogen molecule.

 Alkanes

 An alkane is a saturated hydrocarbon that only contains single covalent bonds.
-Alkanes are less reactive than alkenes.
+Alkanes are less reactive than alkenes because they are saturated.

 Fuels